-Oklahoma Statute Title 70 Section 10-105(A) directs that a parent of a school-aged child must not “neglect or refuse to cause or compel such child to attend and comply with the rules of some public, private or other school, unless other means of education are provided for the full term the school of the district are in session.”
-Title 70, Section 11-103 lists reading, writing, math, science, citizenship, United States Constitution, health, safety, physical education and conservation as courses to be included in public school or home school instruction.
+Oklahoma Statute Title 70 Section 10-105(A) directs that a parent of a school-aged child must not “neglect or refuse to cause or compel such child to attend and comply with the rules of some public, private or other school, unless other means of education are provided for the full term the school of the district is in session.”
+Title 70, Section 11-103 lists reading, writing, math, science, citizenship, United States Constitution, health, safety, physical education, and conservation as courses to be included in public school or home school instruction.

 Oklahoma law does not require parents to use certified teachers or state-approved curricula.
 Parents are not required to initiate contact with, register with, or seek approval from, state or local officials and are not required to test their students or permit public school officials to visit or inspect their homes.

 Updated February 2018

 Oklahoma Homeschool State Laws Links: